 Twin Cities Campus

 The Twin Cities Campus, established in 1984, is located at 2500 Park Avenue in Minneapolis.
-The campus administers one undergraduate certificate programs, a bachelor degree completion program with 10 majors, 20 graduate certificate programs, 24 master degree programs, one specialist degree program, three doctoral degree programs.
+The campus administers a bachelor degree completion program with 10 majors, 20 graduate certificate programs, 24 master degree programs, one specialist degree program, three doctoral degree programs.
 Classes are held primarily on evenings and weekends, and flexible class scheduling allows students to attend school full- or part-time.